 2:40 “but my people told a story and that story was a lie.”
 Here Jefferson Davis’ statue in Monument Avenue is covered in bubblegum pink paint just days before it was toppled to the earth.

-2:50 We didn’t have the electric guitarist available for the shoot, but the triple overlay of the fretboard here with the sun shining through gives enough visual energy to match the musical phrase.
+2:50 We didn’t have the pedal steel solo player available for the shoot, but the triple overlay of the fretboard here with the sun shining through gives enough visual energy to match the musical phrase.

 2:55 This was incredible luck!
-The horses happened to be walked through the shot.
-Through all of the editing, I made sure to keep this moment visible!
+The horses happened to walk through the shot.
+Through all of the editing, I made sure to keep this moment visible.

 3:25 The first images were shot at sunrise, these are from the sunset.
 The bookends tell the story of time passing through the song.